j-a-m-l/eurocrats/ROADMAP.md

 ## 1.0.0

-This version should include a full API review and change things like:
+This version should include a full API review and improvements things like:

  * `Context#evidences[...] = ...` behaves like `Context#[...] = ...`
+ * Configurable default rate in `Eurocrats` or in `Context` instances
+ * Configurable number of minimum evidences in `Context` instances
+ * Allow returning additional data, like address or company type, in `VATNumberValidationsController#show`
+ * Improve controller security limiting petitions, adding delays or things like that?

 ## 0.9.0